lpod/lpod-docs/level1-styles.rst

-The most necessary property is ``width``, wich may be an absolute width (i.e. a string containing the number and the length unit), a relative length (i.e. a string containing a number followed by a star), or both (space-separated).
+The most necessary property is ``width``, wich may be an absolute width (i.e. a string containing the number and the length unit), a relative length (i.e. a string containing a number followed by a star), or both (comma-separated).
 See §15.9.1 in the ODF specification for details about the relative widths.

 The ``break xxx`` parameters (where ``xxx`` is ``before`` or ``after``), are